cddesja/atlantis_iceland/ia_draft_report/iceland_atlantis_draft.md

 [^6]: Eiriksson, H. (1999).
 Spatial variabilities of CPUE and mean size as possible criteria for unit stock demarcations in analytical assessments of Nephrops at Iceland. *Rit Fiskideild*, 16, 239-246.

+[^10]: Hauksson, E. (2007a).
+Abundance of grey seals in Icelandic waters, based on trends of pup-counts from aerial surveys. *NAMMCO Scientific Publications*, 6, 85 - 97.

+[^11]: Hauksson, E. (2007b).
+Growth and reproduction in the Icelandic grey seal. *NAMMCO Scientific Publications*, 6, 153 - 161.

+[^12]: Hauksson, E. & Einarsson, S. T. (2010).
+Review on utilization and research on harbour seal (*Phoca vitulina*) in Iceland. *NAMMCO Scientific Publications*, 8, 341 - 353.

 [^8]: Link, J. S., Fulton, E. A., & Gamble, R. J. (2010).
 The northeast US application of ATLANTIS: a full system model exploring marine ecosystem dynamics in a living marine resource management context. *Progress in Oceanography*, 87(1), 214-234.

 [^5]: Pampoulie, C., Skirnisdottir, S., Hauksdottir, S., Olafsson, K., Eiríksson, H., Chosson, V., ... & Hjorleifsdottir, S. (2010).
 A pilot genetic study reveals the absence of spatial genetic structure in Norway lobster (*Nephrops norvegicus*) on fishing grounds in Icelandic waters. *ICES Journal of Marine Science*, 68(1), 20 - 25.